olivernybo/omni-gui/README.md

 - [ ] Text input.
 The assistant can be controlled using text commands.
 - [X] Voice output.
 The assistant can respond in voice.
 - [ ] Wake word.
 The assistant can be activated using a wake word.
+- [ ] Follow up.
+The assistant can ask follow up questions.
+- [ ] Context.
+The assistant can remember the context of the conversation.
+- [X] Translation.
+The assistant can translate my voice to english.

 ## Requirements
 - SoX